 “I look at a college degree as an investment in myself.
 I will be able to learn more about myself and my passions.
 I will be able to further my passions for the medical field and find new passions for other things like sports and other extracurricular activities, which I have missed out on over the years, having been in the hospital so often.”

-Growing up, Logan enjoyed all kind of sports.
-At age six, he was in a sledding accident, was taken to the hospital and diagnosed with a concussion.
+Growing up, Logan enjoyed all kinds of sports.
+At age six, he was in a sledding accident, was taken to the hospital, and diagnosed with a concussion.
 At that time, his doctors also noticed a brain tumor and hydrocephalus.
 Since then, his hydrocephalus journey has been filled with many brain surgeries, long hospital stays, weeks and months out of school due to recovery, and yet he maintained a 4.0 grade average in school.
-He still enjoys sports of any kind, and recently started playing tennis.
+He still enjoys sports of any kind and recently started playing tennis.

 “I would share my experiences and struggles with hydrocephalus with them to show them that even though they are struggling, everything will get better.
 If I had to give advice to a child who is newly diagnosed with hydrocephalus, I would tell them to keep their head up and stay happy.”